Protecting workbook elements

 - Recording new macros (Note: If you run a macro that includes an operation that can't be performed in a protected workbook, a message appears and the macro stops running)

 - To keep workbook windows in the same size and position each time the workbook is

 - Changing the size and position of the windows for the workbook when the workbook is open

 - Moving, resizing, or closing the windows (Note: Users will be able to hide and unhide windows)

 4. To prevent other users from removing workbook protection, in the Password (optional) box, type a password, click OK, and then retype the password to confirm it.

-Workbook protection in Excel isn't a security feature, and you shouldn't use it as a mean of protection of the intellectual property.
+Workbook protection in Excel isn't a security feature, and you shouldn't use it as a means of protection of the intellectual property.
 There are many commercial password-cracking tools for Excel, and it won't take long to crack your password.
-However, protecting the structure of worksheets and hiding some sheets of analytical reports and surveys protects from “curious” users, and irrelevant questions.
+However, protecting the structure of worksheets and hiding some sheets of analytical reports and surveys protects from “curious” users and irrelevant questions.